teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/1-pick-teas-plus.png"><img src="/images/tm-app/1-pick-teas-plus.png" class="big-image"></a>

 Pick "TEAS Plus."
 TEAS is some trademark Office acronym.
 "TEAS Plus" is the version that saves you $50, but limits your options for describing your goods and services.

-Click continue to be whisked away to a second page of convoluted warnings and instructions.
+Click continue, and prepare yourself for a second page of convoluted warnings and instructions.

 - - -